-kvren asked: There has recently been a shift in leadership for the PA chapter, and with that change, a lot has improved.
+kvren said: There has recently been a shift in leadership for the PA chapter, and with that change, a lot has improved.
 Recently we had over 800 social workers/social work students rally together in Harrisburg for Legislative Advocacy Day, where we are trying to get licensure at the bachelor's level.

 Rachel L. West, MSW, LMSW